bwright70/Guide-to-Legos/Circles.md

 Alright just one thing left.
 Right now the outside lip is solid which is a problem cause you won't be able to attach it to anything.
 So lets make some holes.

+First make a sketch on the outside lip and add both edges to the sketch with the use relation.

+Now draw a line from the inside corner of the half tubes to the outside edge of the lip this line should be